apache/tvm/docs/langref/relay_expr.rst

-For development purposes and to enable certain optimizations, Relay includes passes to convert between dataflow graphs defined using graph bindings and programs with :code:`let` bindings in A-normal form, employed by many compiler optimizations from the functional programming community (see `"The Essence of Compiling with Continuations" by Flanagan *et al*<https://slang.soe.ucsc.edu/cormac/papers/pldi93.pdf>`__ for a discussion of the A-normal form).
+For development purposes and to enable certain optimizations, Relay includes passes to convert between dataflow graphs defined using graph bindings and programs with :code:`let` bindings in A-normal form, employed by many compiler optimizations from the functional programming community (see `"A-Normalization: Why and How" by Matt Might<http://matt.might.net/articles/a-normalization/>`__ for an introduction to the A-normal form).

 =======================
 Control Flow Expressions